-8. COURSE FEES
+8. ADDITIONAL FEES:

 Course fees cover course-related field learning activities, visits, and support the instructor's teaching methodologies.
 Book costs are not included in the course fee.
 The exact amount will be communicated by the instructor on the first day of class.
+Course fees are not refundable.